-\begin{itemize} \item \textbf{OpenCLIP's CLIP L/14}~\cite{Cherti_2023} This open-source implementation of CLIP is designed to provide greater flexibility and transparency in large-scale vision-language modeling.
-OpenCLIP L/14 is trained on the LAION-2B dataset~\cite{schuhmann2022laion5bopenlargescaledataset} and also extends the CLIP architecture with improvements in training. \item \textbf{BLIP2}~\cite{li2023blip2bootstrappinglanguageimagepretraining}: This model integrates frozen pre-trained image encoders with large language models (LLMs) by employing a lightweight 12-layer Transformer encoder in between, trained on a 129M image dataset introduced in~\cite{li2021alignfusevisionlanguage}, achieving state-of-the-art results on various vision-language tasks. \item \textbf{CLIP H/14}~\cite{Cherti_2023}: This variant of the CLIP model employs advanced scaling techniques to enhance performance across different applications.
-It is a larger and more powerful version of CLIP L/14 trained also on the LAION-2B dataset~\cite{schuhmann2022laion5bopenlargescaledataset}. \item \textbf{DINO-V2-L/14}~\cite{oquab2024dinov2learningrobustvisual}: This image encoder is pretrained on large, curated datasets without supervision.
+\begin{itemize} \item \textbf{OpenCLIP L/14}~\cite{Cherti_2023} This open-source implementation of CLIP is designed to provide greater flexibility and transparency in large-scale VL modeling.
+OpenCLIP L/14 is trained on the LAION-2B dataset~\cite{schuhmann2022laion5bopenlargescaledataset} and also extends the CLIP architecture with improvements in training. \item \textbf{BLIP2}~\cite{li2023blip2bootstrappinglanguageimagepretraining}: This integrates frozen pre-trained image encoders with large language models (LLMs) by employing a lightweight 12-layer Transformer encoder in between, trained on a 129M image dataset introduced in~\cite{li2021alignfusevisionlanguage}, achieving state-of-the-art results on various VL tasks. \item \textbf{CLIP H/14}~\cite{Cherti_2023}: This variant of the CLIP model employs advanced scaling techniques to enhance performance across different applications.
+It is a larger and more powerful version of CLIP L/14 trained also on LAION-2B~\cite{schuhmann2022laion5bopenlargescaledataset}. \item \textbf{DINO-V2-L/14}~\cite{oquab2024dinov2learningrobustvisual}: This is pretrained on large curated datasets without supervision.
 It incorporates an optimized training recipe, increased model scale, and a larger curated dataset, LVD-142M~\cite{oquab2024dinov2learningrobustvisual}, along with a distillation process that enables smaller models to benefit from the capabilities of the most powerful ViT architecture. \end{itemize}